amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Adapted.md

 **Limited**: You get incomplete or partial information.
 More information gathering will be needed to get all the answers.

 ---

-# Coin and Stash

-## Coin

-**Coin** is an abstract measure of cash and liquid assets.

-The few bits PCs use in their daily lives are not tracked.
-If a character wants to spend to achieve a small goal (bribe a doorman), use the PC's **lifestyle quality** for a fortune roll.

-## Monetary values

-* **1 coin**: A full purse of silver pieces.
-A week's wages.
-* **2 coin**: A fine weapon.
-A weekly income for a small business.
-A fine piece of art.
-A set of luxury clothes.
-* **4 coin**: A satchel full of silver.
-A month's wages.
-* **6 coin**: An exquisite jewel.
-A heavy burden of silver pieces.
-* **8 coin**: A good monthly take for a small business.
-A small safe full of coins and valuables.
-A very rare luxury commodity.
-* **10 coin**: Liquidating a significant asset—a carriage and goats, a horse, a deed to a small property.

-More than 4**coin** is an impractical amount to keep lying around.
-You must spend the excess or put it in your **stash** (see below).
-A crew can also store 4 **coin** in their lair, by default.
-If they upgrade to a **vault**, they can expand their stores to **8** and then **16** **coin**.
-Any **coin** beyond their limit must be spent as soon as possible (typically before the next score) or distributed among the crew members.

-One unit of **coin** in silver pieces or other bulk currency takes up one item slot for your **load** when carried.

-### Coin Use

-* Spend 1 **coin** to get an additional **activity** during **downtime**.
-* Spend 1 **coin** to increase the result level of a **downtime activity** roll.
-* Spend **coin** to avoid certain crew **entanglements**.
-* Put **coin** in your character's **stash** to improve their lifestyle and circumstances when they retire.
-See the next section.
-* Spend **coin** when you advance your crew's **Tier**.

-## Stash & Retirement

-When you mark your character's final **trauma** and they retire, the amount of **coin** they've managed to stash away determines their fate.
-Your stash tracker is on your character sheet.

-* **Stash 0-10:** **Poor soul.** You end up in the gutter, awash in vice and misery.
-* **Stash 11-20: Meager.** A tiny hovel that you can call your own.
-* **Stash 21-39: Modest.** A simple home or apartment, with some small comforts.
-You might operate a tavern or small business.
-* **Stash 40: Fine.** A well-appointed home or apartment, claiming a few luxuries.
-You might operate a medium business.

-In addition, each full row of stash (10 **coins**) indicates the **quality level of the character's lifestyle**, from zero (street life) to four (luxury).

-> Cross wants some alone-time with a prospective new friend, but he can't take them back to the hidden lair where he lives, so what to do?
-Ryan, Cross's player, says he wants to rent a nice room for the evening, so the GM asks for a fortune roll using Cross's lifestyle rating to see what quality of room Cross can manage.

-### Removing coin from your stash

-If you want to pull **coin** out of your stash, you may do so, at a cost.
-Your character sells off some of their assets and investments in order to get some quick cash. **For every 2 stash removed, you get 1 ****coin**** in cash.**

-# Advancement

-## PC Advancement

-Each player keeps track of the experience points (**xp**) that their character earns.

-During the game session, mark xp:

-* When you make a **desperate action roll**.
-Mark 1 xp in the attribute for the action you rolled.
-For example, if you roll a desperate **Skirmish** action, you mark xp in **Prowess***.* When you roll in a **group action** that's desperate, you also mark xp.

-At the end of the session, review the **xp triggers** on your character sheet.
-For each one, mark 1 xp if it happened at all, or mark 2 xp if it happened a lot during the session.
-The xp triggers are:

-* **Your playbook-specific xp trigger**.
-For example, *"Address a challenge with violence or coercion."* To "address a challenge," your character should attempt to overcome a tough obstacle or threat.
-It doesn't matter if the action is successful or not.
-You get xp either way.
-* **You expressed your beliefs, drives, heritage, or background.** Your character's beliefs and drives are yours to define, session to session.
-Feel free to tell the group about them when you mark xp.
-* **You struggled with issues from your vice or traumas**.
-Mark xp for this if your vice tempted you to some bad action or if a trauma condition caused you trouble.
-Simply indulging your vice doesn't count as struggling with it (unless you **overindulge**).

-You may mark end-of-session xp on any xp tracks you want (any attribute or your playbook xp track).

-When you fill an xp track, clear all the marks and take an **advance**.
-When you take an advance from your playbook track, you may choose an additional **special ability**.
-When you take an advance from an attribute, you may add an **additional action dot** to one of the actions under that attribute.

-> Nadja reviews her xp triggers and tells the group how much xp she's getting.
-She rolled two desperate **Hunt** actions during the session, so she marked 2 xp on her **Insight** xp track.
-She addressed several challenges with tracking or violence, so she marks 2 xp for that.
-She expressed her Iruvian heritage many times when dealing with the Red Sashes, so she takes 2 xp for that.
-She also showcased her character's beliefs, but 2 xp is the maximum for that category, so she doesn't get any more.
-She didn't struggle with her vice or traumas, so no xp there.
-That's 4 xp at the end of the session.
-She decides to put it all in her **Insight** xp track.
-This fills the track, so she adds a new action dot in **Hunt**.

 # Characters